-An ongoing issue that we have been interfacing with the AIC on is their intention to publish definitions on their website of the four types of credit-related insurance that can be offered under a Restricted Certificate of Authority in Alberta.
-Both CAFII and CLHIA have shared some recommendations on alternative wording on some of the definitions, which were largely incorporated into a new July 2017 draft of the proposed definitions.
-However, in a recent conversation with CLHIA, we learned that there is still concern within that Association about some of the proposed wordings, and a desire for the definitions to not be published by the AIC.
+An ongoing issue on which CAFII has been interfacing with Joanne Abram is the Alberta Insurance Council's intention to publish definitions on its website of the four types of credit-related insurance that can be offered under a Restricted Certificate of Authority in Alberta, in particular a newly developed definition of creditors' critical illness insurance which is being added to existing definitions of creditors' life insurance, creditors' disability insurance, and creditors' loss of employment insurance.

+Both CLHIA and CAFII (in support of CLHIA's views) shared some follow-up recommendations on alternative wording for these definitions back in the Spring of 2017, which were largely incorporated into a new July 2017 draft of the proposed definitions.
+However, in a recent conversation with CLHIA, we learned that there is still concern within that Association about some of the proposed wordings, and a desire for the definitions not to be published publicly by the AIC.

-Joanne Abram, in updating us on this issue, explained that with a relatively new government in Alberta, there was a desire to review the governance process for appointments to public agencies and Councils such as the AIC.
+Ms. Abram, in updating us on this issue during our CAFII liaison visit to the AIC on October 18/17, explained that with a relatively new government in Alberta, there was a desire to review the governance process for appointments to public agencies and Councils such as the AIC.
 As a result, while the Council currently has adequate insurance industry representation to meet quorum requirements and make decisions, both of the two public representative seats on the Council are currently vacant.
-Joanne feels that it is important for public representatives to be part of the deliberations on her recommendations to Council on this issue; and, as a result, this agenda item is in limbo and being held on the back burner until two new public representatives are appointed and have had a chance to familiarize themselves with this issue.
+Joanne feels that it is important for public representatives to be part of the deliberations on her recommendations to Council on this issue of the definitions of credit-related insurance that can be offered under a Restricted Certificate of Authority in the province; and, as a result, this item is currently in limbo and being held on the back burner until two new public representatives are appointed and have had a chance to familiarize themselves with the issue.

-CAFII raised the issue of trying to create a vehicle for representation and a voice for RIA licence holders on the Alberta Council.
+CAFII also raised the issue of trying to create a vehicle for representation and a voice for RIA licence holders on the Alberta Council.
 Joanne Abram reiterated that she is supportive of that effort and said that she would be keenly interested in the outcome of CAFII's and CLHIA's discussions on this issue, slated to take place on 27 October, 2017, with Ron Fullan, Executive Director, and April Stadnek, Director of Compliance, Insurance Councils of Saskatchewan.
 Joanne requested that we keep her informed.
 Mention was made that the CLHIA had developed a document outlining the Terms of Reference for such an representational/voice body, and Joanne Abram requested that we ask CLHIA if they can send a copy to her attention.